 How do I obtain a duplicate hunter education certificate?

 Should your Wisconsin safety education certificate become lost or destroyed, you may obtain another copy in one of three ways:

 What if I took hunter education in another state or country?

 The law which establishes that certification under the Wisconsin hunter education program is one of the acceptable types of training required to obtain a CCW license also states that a substantially similar program that is established by another state, country or province and that is recognized by the Wisconsin DNR would also qualify.
-The DNR currently recognizes the hunter education programs established by all other states, countries and provinces.
+The DNR currently recognizes the hunter education programs established by all other states, and some countries and provinces.
 If you completed a hunter education program in another state, country or province, and need to get a duplicate copy of your certification, you must contact that state, country or province.

 Will the DNR be changing the curriculum of the hunter education classes to include laws on carrying concealed weapons ?